MicrosoftDocs/windows-dev-docs/windows-apps-src/controls-and-patterns/toggles.md

 ## Is this the right control?

 Use a toggle switch for binary operations that take effect right after the user flips the toggle switch.
-For example, use a toggle switch to turn services or hardware components on or off, such as WiFi:

 ![WiFi toggle switch, on and off](images/toggleswitches01.png)

-If a physical switch would work for the action, a toggle switch is probably the best control to use.
+Think of the toggle switch as a physical power switch for a device: you flip it on or off when you want to enable or disable the action performed by the device.

+To make the toggle switch easy to understand, label it with one or two words, preferably nouns, that describe the functionality it controls.
+For example, "WiFi" or "Kitchen lights."

-After the user toggles the switch on or off, we recommend that the corresponding action is immediately performed.
+After the user toggles the switch on or off, perform the corresponding action immediately in a way that is noticeable to the user.

 ### Choosing between toggle switch and check box